Skip to content

 >>> H(1.0)

-Finally, time-arrays also support common utility functions, such as .conj()
+Finally, time-qarrays also support common utility functions, such as .conj(), or .reshape().
+More details can be found in the TimeQArray API page.

 Constant operators